-Type of Benefit Description of Benefit Limitations Co-Pay Birthing Care Services Covers birthing services provided by a licensed birthing center. • Limited to facility services (e.g. labor and delivery) Co-pays do not apply Chiropractic Services Covered services do not require doctor prescription and are limited to spinal subluxation • Requires authorization for twelve visits per 12- month period limit (regardless of number of services or modalities offered in one visit) Requires authorization for additional visits Applicable level of co- pay applies to chiropractic office visits Doctor/Doctor Extender Professional Services Services include, but are not limited to the following: • American Academy of Pediatrics recommended well-child exams and preventive health services (including but not limited to vision and hearing screening and immunizations) • May require authorization for specialty services Applicable level of co-pay applies to office visits Co-pays do not apply to preventative visits or to prenatal visits after the first visit
+Type of Benefit Description of Benefit Limitations Co-Pay Birthing Care Services Covers birthing services provided by a licensed birthing center.
+Limited to facility services (e.g. labo and delivery) Co-pays do not apply Chiropractic Services Covered services do not require doctor prescription and are limited to spinal subluxation Requires authorization for twelve visits per 1 month period limit (regardless of number of service or modalities offer in one visit) Requires authorization for additional visits visits s Doctor/Doctor Extender Professional Services Services include, but are not limited to the following: • American Academy of Pediatrics recommended well-child exams and preventive health services (including but not limited to vision and hearing screening and immunizations) May require authorization for specialty services Applicable level of co-pay applies to office visits Co-pays do not apply to preventative visits or to prenatal visits after the first visit

-Type of Benefit Description of Benefit Limitations Co-Pay Doctor office visits, inpatient and outpatient services Laboratory, x-rays, imaging and pathology services, including technical component and/or professional interpretation Medications, biologicals and materials administered in doctor's office Allergy testing, serum and injections Professional component (in/outpatient) of surgical services, including: Surgeons and assistant surgeons for surgical procedures including appropriate follow-up care Administration of anesthesia by doctor (other than surgeon) or CRNA Second surgical opinions Same-day surgery performed in a hospital without an over-night stay Invasive diagnostic procedures such as endoscopic examination Hospital-based doctor services (including doctor-performed technical and interpretative components) Doctor and professional services for a mastectomy and breast reconstruction include: all stages of reconstruction on the affected breast; surgery and reconstruction on the other breast to produce symmetrical appearance; and treatment of physical complications from the mastectomy and treatment of lymphedemas In-network and out-of- network doctor services for a mother and her newborn(s) for a minimum of 48 hours following an uncomplicated vaginal delivery and 96 hours following an uncomplicated delivery by caesarian section Doctor services medically necessary to support a dentist providing dental services to a CHIP member such as general anesthesia or intravenous (IV) sedation Doctor services associated with (a) miscarriage, or
+Type of Benefit Description of Benefit Limitations Co-Pay Doctor office visits, inpatient and outpatient services Laboratory, x-rays, imaging and pathology services, including technical component and/or professional interpretation Medications, biologicals and materials administered in doctor's office Allergy testing, serum and injections Professional component (in/outpatient) of surgical services, including: Surgeons and assistant surgeons for surgical procedures including appropriate follow-up care Administration of anesthesia by doctor (other than surgeon) or CRNA Second surgical opinions Same-day surgery performed in a hospital without an over-night stay Invasive diagnostic procedures such as endoscopic examination Hospital-based doctor services (including doctor-performed technical and interpretative components) Doctor and professional services for a mastectomy and breast reconstruction include: all stages of reconstruction on the affected breast; surgery and reconstruction on the other breast to produce symmetrical appearance; and treatment of physical complications from the mastectomy and treatment of lymphedemas In-network and out-of- network doctor services for a mother and her newborn(s) for a minimum of 48 hours following an uncomplicated delivery by caesarian section Doctor services medically necessary to support a dentist providing dental services to a CHIP member such as general anesthesia or intravenous (IV) sedation Doctor services associated with (a) miscarriage, or